Knee Extension with

-- Lie on a mat face up with your hands behind your
+- Lie on a mat face up with your hands behind

 lower back palms down as in the picture below.

-- Place the exercise ball between your feet with your
+- Place the exercise ball between your feet with

 knees straight and your hips at 80-90 degrees, the ball over your hips.

-- Lower the ball to the point where your knees are at
+- Lower the ball to the point where your knees

-- If at any point you feel your lower back push down on
+- If at any point you feel your lower back push

 hands you have reached technical failure and are no longer using

-your core musculature to
+musculature to stabilize

-- If you are having trouble with maintaining a stable
+- If you are having trouble with maintaining a

 lower back, go back and work on the Walk Out